opensource-force/osf-blog/content/posts/you_are_not_a_number/part_9/index.md

 It cost $9 (close to $200 today) and aired to about 4,000 people.
 I have no doubt that this would have opened the flood gates regardless of what was going on in the world, but as it would happen 1941 was a rather auspicious year.

-On December 7th of 1941, the Japanese attacked Pearl Harbor launching the United States into a full participant in World War II.
+On December 7th of 1941, the Japanese attacked Pearl Harbor and the United States became a full participant in World War II.
 To produce the kind of war-time provisions needed to fight that war, the government rationed a bunch of things.
 Pretty much any large manufacturer was rationed, or flat out bought up, by the government.